 Highest Tournament Break 143 - UK Championship 2010

-"I'm over the moon, it wasn't a vintage performance by any means but it's the hardest game in the world when you're under pressure - I'm still shaking now to be honest," said Joyce.
+"I'm over the moon," said Joyce.
 "To my mind my world ranking's a false one.
 After I had a good run in this event a couple of years ago, I got attacked during a night out and ended up with a fractured elbow.
 It cost me four months physically, but mentally it probably cost me a lot longer."